Biden's pick for SEC flags trading app gimmicks for scrutiny - WTMJ

 “That means upgrading climate-risk disclosure requirements that are out of date, punishing misconduct and enforcing the protections on the books,” said the committee chair, Sen. Sherrod Brown, an Ohio Democrat.
 “And it means working with other agencies — the banking regulators — to head off growing problems before they become emergencies that hurt the economy.
 We’ve seen what happens when markets don’t have real safeguards, and most people are left to fend for themselves — just look at the electricity market in Texas.”

 Gensler has experience as a tough markets regulator during the 2008-09 financial crisis as CFTC chair.
-More recently, he has been in academics.
+More recently, he has been teaching and doing academic research in economics and management at MIT.
 Biden’s selection of Gensler to lead the SEC signals a goal of turning the Wall Street watchdog agency toward an activist role after a deregulatory stretch during the Trump administration.

 Gensler was a leader and adviser of Biden’s presidential transition team responsible for the Federal Reserve, banking issues and securities regulation.
 No evident opposition to his confirmation to the SEC post has emerged, and approval by the full Senate is expected.